thomas71/RockPaperScissorsGameApp2/README.md

-A Classic Rock, Paper, and Scissors game mad with jetpack composed framework in Android Studio
+A Classic Rock, Paper, and Scissors game made with jetpack composed framework in Android Studio